 ii) To differ a service offer & service provider from the competitors

-iii) Communicate & highlight various benefit of the services
+iii) Communicate & highlight the various benefit of the services

-iv)To built & maintain the overall image & reputation of service provider
+iv)To build & maintain the overall image & reputation of a service provider

 v)To perceive, influence a customer by the service

-Ultimately the purpose is to sell service product through informing, persuading & reminding
+Ultimately the purpose is to sell service product by informing, persuading & reminding

 Types of Promotion Mix are as Follows